Questions and Answers

 A: Gladney staff will give you guidelines for preparing your profile.
 We'll help you present yourself in the best possible manner to an expectant mother.

 Q: If we are matched to an expectant mom and she decides to parent instead of place the baby with us, do we lose our adoption fees?

 A: You are protected financially and will not lose your adoption fees.
 You'll continue to be considered for another match as situations arise.

 Q: Can single people adopt a baby through a domestic program?

 A: In Gladney's domestic programs we seek out adoptive parents who meet the attributes most sought after by women placing their children for adoption.
 The overwhelming majority of these birth mothers are planning adoption in order to provide their child with a mother and a father.
-With this in mind, we are not accepting single adoptive parents into our domestic programs at this time.
+With this in mind, we are accepting a limited number of single adoptive parents into our domestic programs at this time.

 Q: We do not live in the United States.
 Are we able to work with Gladney?

 A: Gladney works only with families living in the United States with one or more parent a U.S. citizen.